 However, a critical mistake is to view these performance acceleration technologies as “fire and forget” solutions.
 Unmanaged, performance optimization opportunities will be squandered, and performance will regress overtime as the codebase and technology stack grows in size and complexity, leading to potentially negative savings.
 Performance continuity best practices and tools are designed to ensure that will never happen.

-The Gradle Enterprise Performance Continuity solution provides a comprehensive set of complementary analytic tools that ensure that product delivery times are not systematically impacted by codebase and toolchain changes, and cycle time improvements continuously and incrementally progress towards the maximum achievable.
+The Develocity Performance Continuity solution provides a comprehensive set of complementary analytic tools that ensure that product delivery times are not systematically impacted by codebase and toolchain changes, and cycle time improvements continuously and incrementally progress towards the maximum achievable.

 For Gradle, Maven, and Bazel build environments, it provides observability of regressions and profiling for performance issues and pathologies that can be used to trigger proactive performance improvement interventions, often before developers even notice and begin to complain.